nomisRev/Android-Testing-Build-types-Flavors-and-CI/README.md

 * You can do this simply by checking `if(BuildConfig.DEBUG)`

 **Now why would you use this?
 I could just remove the lines when switching build, or I could just comment the logging real quick.
 You will forget and unexpected behavior will arise.
-But even more important, your code is automated now.
-And you can define tests for the different build types**
+But even more important, your code is does that for you now.
+And you can define tests for the different build types!**

 * So now we could add all the test folders like `app/src/testDemoMock`, within this folder you can write tests that will run from command-line/CI when the build type is MOCK.
 * To test this we us `./gradlew test`, if you encounter problems while your test run correctly in Android studio try using `./gradlew clean test`